About Me

 Education

-• MA in sociology, 2020
+• MA in Sociology, 2020

-The Ohio State University
+Ohio State University

-• BA in sociology | BA in economics, 2018
+• BA in Sociology | BA in Economics, 2018

 Hobart and William Smith Colleges

-Current Research Projects
+Research Projects